nicobrinkkemper/fiveymm/README.md

 - The files ending with `.mdx` located in `src/data` can be used to update the copy of the website.
 These files work the same as the `.csv` file located in `src/data`, meaning the `.mdx` files are also incoorporated in the final bundle in the `build` folder.
 You can find these files on the Google Drive.

 - Futher changes to release dates and level data can be made in the file `src/useLevelData.ts`.
 This file acts as a sort-of runtime database, and offers some uttility functions to extract meaningfull data from the `.csv` file.
 Components of the App use this file to statically import data from the spreadsheet. (no async stuff whatsoever) Any date changed here will reflect when each batch will be released, and may be changed individually.
 This can be usefull to preview the site, by changing the dates you are able to see how things will look like once the levels are released.

-- `Craco` is used to *hack* `create-react-app` to enable `.csv` reading abilities, allowing us to statically read the `.csv` contents as it would be a `.json` file.
-This eliminates any asynchronous loading of data, and let's us do static rendering of pages to `.html` files.

 - Changes to files in `src/data` will not be reflected in development mode.
 However you do not have to restart the process of `npm run start`, you can simply do a save command on any of the `.ts` or `.tsx` files, and the change to the data will be reflected automatically.
 This is a minor annoyance to watch out for when changing files in the `src/data` folder.